nicaless/dr_fall_2017/README.md

 Data used for this project come from the [KITTI Vision Benchmark Suite](http://www.cvlibs.net/datasets/kitti/index.php) (positional, velocity, acceleration, etc.) and labeled object detection data from [KITTI MoSeg](http://webdocs.cs.ualberta.ca/~vis/kittimoseg/)

 ## Data
 Data used for this project come from the [KITTI Vision Benchmark Suite](http://www.cvlibs.net/datasets/kitti/index.php) (positional, velocity, acceleration, etc.) and labeled object detection data from [KITTI MoSeg](http://webdocs.cs.ualberta.ca/~vis/kittimoseg/).
-Downloaded datasets are found in drive_data and box_data respectively.
+Downloaded datasets from these sources are found in the drive_data and box_data folders respectively.

+A processed data set is found in the processed_data folder.

 ## Scripts
 Data from the above sources is processed in ParseFeaturesAndLabels.ipynb